An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Introduction

 The methodology of this problem is not immediate from any existing work.
 In general, the main idea is to convert such problems to a controlled diffusion problem and analyze the corresponding Hamiltion-Jacobi-Bellman(HJB) equation to extract information about the minimizing policies.
-All the exiting works \cite{atar-mandel-rei, harrison-zeevi, atar-2005, ari-bis-pang} use work-conservative properties of the controls to come up with a control set that does not depend on the state variable.
+All the exiting works \cite{atar-mandel-rei, harrison-zeevi, atar-2005, ari-bis-pang} use work-conservative properties of the controls to come up with an action space that does not depend on the state variable.
 But as we mentioned above that our policies need not be work-conserving.
-Also there is an obvious control set that is associated to our model (see \eqref{con-set}).
-Unfortunately, this control set depends on the state variable.
-In general, such control sets are not very favorable for analysis.
-Existence of measurable selectors and regularity of Hamiltonian does not become obvious due to dependency of control set on the state variable.
-But for our model we show that the structure of drift and convexity of the cost play a key role in analysis and we can work with such state dependent control sets.
-In fact, we obtain \textit{modified} uniform stability (Lemma~\ref{lem-stability}) and also show that the Hamiltonian is locally H\"{o}lder (Lemma~\ref{lem-holder}, Lemma~\ref{lem-holder-0}).
-Since our control set depends on state we need to show that Filipov's criterion holds \cite{ali-bor} and then by using Filipov's implicit function theorem we establish existence of a measurable minimizer for our Hamiltonian.
+Also there is an obvious action space that one could associate to our model (see \eqref{con-set}).
+Unfortunately, this action space depends on the state variable.
+In general, such action spaces are not very favorable for mathematical analysis.
+Existence of measurable selectors and regularity of Hamiltonian do not become obvious due to the dependency of action space on the state variable.
+Interestingly, for our model we could show that the structure of drift and convexity of the running cost play in favour of our analysis and we can work with such state dependent action spaces.
+In particular, we obtain uniform stability (Lemma~\ref{lem-stability}) and also show that the Hamiltonian is locally H\"{o}lder continuous (Lemma~\ref{lem-holder}, Lemma~\ref{lem-holder-0}).
+Since our action space depends on state variable we need to verify that the Filipov's criterion holds \cite[Chapter~18]{ali-bor} and then by using Filipov's implicit function theorem we establish existence of a measurable minimizer for the Hamiltonian.
 This is done in Theorem~\ref{T-HJB}.
-But such a minimizer need not be continuous, in general and one often requires a continuous minimizing selector to construct $\eps$-optimal policies for the value functions $V^n$ (see \cite{atar-mandel-rei, ari-bis-pang}).
+But such a minimizer need not be continuous, in general, and one often requires a continuous minimizing selector to construct $\eps$-optimal policies for the value functions $\widehat{V}^n$ (see \cite{atar-mandel-rei, ari-bis-pang}).
 With this in mind, we consider a perturbed problem where we perturb the cost by a strictly convex function and show that the perturbed hamiltonian has a unique continuous selector (Lemma~\ref{lem-cont}).
-Finally, in Theorem~\ref{T-HJB} below to show that the continuous selector is optimal for the perturbed ergodic control problem and can be used to construct $\eps$-optimal policies (Theorem~\ref{T-upper}).
+In Theorem~\ref{T-HJB} below we show that this continuous minimizing selector is optimal for the perturbed ergodic control problem and can be used to construct $\eps$-optimal policies (Theorem~\ref{T-upper}).
 To summarize our contribution in this paper, we have